microsoft/AzureTRE/docs/tre-workspace-authors/authoring-workspace-templates.md

 Azure TRE workspaces, workspace services, shared services, and user resources are [Porter](https://porter.sh/) bundles.
 Porter bundles are based on [Cloud Native Application Bundles (CNAB)](https://cnab.io/).

-Workspace authors are free to choose the technology stack for provisioning resources (e.g., ARM templates, Terraform etc.), but the Azure TRE framework sets certain requirements for the bundle manifests, which specify the credentials, input and output parameters, deployment actions among other things.
+Authors are free to choose the technology stack for provisioning resources (e.g., ARM templates, Terraform etc.), but the Azure TRE framework sets certain requirements for the bundle manifests, which specify the credentials, input and output parameters, deployment actions among other things.

 This document describes the requirements, and the process to author a template.